Anran-He/data-structure-ZJU/README.md

 # data-structure-ZJU
-notes and codes of data structure course from ZJU
+Notes and codes of data structure course from ZJU.
+Here is the course link: https://www.icourse163.org/course/ZJU-93001?tid=1468825451